 The good news about running a hot tub

 The good news is that hot tubs are designed to be left on, so they have many features which help them to maintain their temperature and therefore reduce running costs.
-This is where you’ll see a big difference between the performance of a high-quality tub and a cheap one.
-Tubs which are cheap to buy initially will often have much higher running costs in the long run as they’re inefficient.
+This is where you’ll see a big difference between the performance of a high-quality tub and a cheaper hot tub, such as some of the inflatable models which often lack insulation.
+Tubs which are cheap to buy initially will often have much higher running costs in the long run as they can be inefficient.

 Good quality hot tubs have insulating side panels and covers so that as much heat as possible is kept in the water.
 They also have more effective heating elements which reduce the time and energy required to add heat when necessary.

-When should you turn your tot tub off
+When should you turn your hot tub off

 There are times when you’ll need to turn your hot tub off.
 Some of these are easy to predict and some depend on how often you’ll be using your tub at different times of the year.
-As mentioned previously Hot tubs need to be drained regularly – we recommend every 3 months for domestic tubs and typically more often for those in holiday lets etc.
+As mentioned previously hot tubs need to be drained regularly – we recommend every three months for domestic tubs and typically more often for those in holiday lets etc.